LNTUORG/Index/README.md

 Inspired by B3LOG -- An open source community, I'm going to restart this project now.

-From now on, only Hacker and Painter were welcomed to join us, why?
+From now on, only Hackers and Painters were welcomed to join us, but why?
 I will explain it below.

 ## Welcome